abbbi/virtnbdbackup/README.md

  ```

 `Note`:
-> You must restart the virtual machine after enabling the feature!
+> You must power cycle the virtual machine after enabling the feature!
 > Upstream libvirt strongly discourages enabling the feature on production
 > systems for these libvirt versions.